Alston is located in an Area of Outstanding Natural Beauty and as

 a result we are blessed with a wide range of outdoor activities on

-Alston is a ‘Walkers Are Welcome’ town and participates in the annual North Pennines Walking Festival in October each year.
+Alston welcomes walkers and there are walking festivals in the North Pennines and Northumberland each year.
 The town is located on the Pennine Way and the following trails pass through or are nearby: Hadrian’s High Way, Isaac’s Tea Trail, C18th Packhorse Trail, the South Tyne Trail and Wainwright’s Pennine Journey route – most of these routes pass very close to our properties.

 Nearby long distance routes include: Walkers’ coast to coast, Hadrian’s Wall Path and there are many Open Access moorland and Fell walks on the Explore North Pennines website.
 There are endless short walks in the vicinity to suit all levels and a selection of leaflets are available in the apartment/barns and from Alston TIC located in the Town Hall.